AliBaig102/luxuraystay-hms-backend/README.md

 ### Prerequisites
 - Node.js 22.x or higher
-- MongoDB 8.x or higher
+- MongoDB 8.x or higher (MongoDB Atlas recommended for production)
 - npm or pnpm package manager
+- Vercel CLI (for deployment)

 ### Installation